 Item Price: Set the default price to the item

 The item type description:

-With multiple items field, you can provide the options for the user to select the option.
-You can set each items price as shown in the figure below.
+With the multiple items fields, you can provide options for the user to select the option.
+You can set each item’s price as shown in the figure below.

-The total field helps you to display the total of all payment field’s price.
+The total field helps you to display the total of all payment field’s prices.